 - Doesn't seem speedier in practice than 7 Plus or Note 8

 It’s hard not to like the names Apple is appending to its chips these days.
 Following A10 Fusion, A11 Bionic doesn’t really make a lot of sense in terms of what it actually does, but it’s evocative.

 Anyway – that’s that dealt with.
-The new chipset inside has six cores, with four efficient ones doing the basic stuff and the other two doing the heavy lifting, whether that’s photo-editing, intensive multi-tasking or providing real-time camera effects.
+The 2017 chipset inside has six cores, with four efficient ones doing the basic stuff and the other two doing the heavy lifting, whether that's photo-editing, intensive multi-tasking or providing real-time camera effects.

 Those previously mentioned Portrait Lighting effects need some real power, and that’s where the A11 chip comes in.
 Any app that uses high levels of photo manipulation worked pretty flawlessly in our tests, with no lag when working with multiple image layers.

 It's hard to convey the usefulness of all this power for the average user, one who might not use such features regularly – but it'll keep your iPhone singing more sweetly for the next two or three years compared to the previous generations.

 Everything feels fast under the finger than the 2016 iPhones – although that seems like a redundant thing to say given that most iPhones feel that way when taken out of the box.
 The real test comes when you start loading it up with apps and content.